codeandcloud/codeandcloud.github.io/_posts/2025-08-19-genkit-genai-and-angular.md

 *Please note that you will have to again set the environment variable when you restart the session, for a permanent setup, please add your key to environment variable.*

-That's all to it: Happy Coding
+That's all to it.
+Happy Coding!